 NOTICE CONCERNING THE SUBMISSION OF DOCUMENTS IN DIGITAL FORMAT

 OAA will only accept documentation in digital format using Citrix ShareFile®.
 Upon submitting documents to OAA in digital format, an applicant is representing that each digitized document is a complete and accurate representation of the original document.
 OAA reserves the right to request production of the original of any uploaded document.
-Do not upload accommodation request paperwork to your online admissions application.
+Do not upload accommodation or courtesy request paperwork to your online admissions application.

 To obtain access to ShareFile, once your bar exam application has been submitted, please timely contact our Office using the Messaging center in your online admissions application account and request a ShareFile link to upload your accommodations request.
 Supplemental information must be submitted digitally.